anujkmaurya/simple_chat_server/README.md

 6. We can add more testcases, write benchmark test and integration testcase.
 7. We can spin a http server from main in the go routine and expose various endpoints to make various announcements as a system : POST /groups/{group_name}
 8. Add authentication before allowing user to start chat session.
+9. Using context by passing it through each function for stopping process if client connection breaks.
+It also helps in tracing the call stack.